ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 There are a few key points about this global data:

 * Number of students and employees generally goes up over time, the UC system is growing.
-* There is actually a huge difference between median and mean salary.For example, UC Merced's mean salary in 2015 is around \\$28,000 but its median salary is only \\$8,850.
-Big difference between medians and means usualy indicate strong presence of outliers (high salary earners) pulling the mean to high values.
+* There is actually a huge difference between median and mean salary.
+For example, UC Merced's mean salary in 2015 is around \\$28,000 but its median salary is only \\$8,850.
+Big difference between medians and means usually indicate strong presence of outliers (high salary earners) pulling the mean to high values.
 * The fact that UC San Francisco is a graduate school really shows as it has few students and few employees but makes has by far the highest mean and median salaries.
 * There seems to be a somewhat positive correlation between number of students / employees and mean / median campus salary.
 * There seems to be a somewhat negative correlation between number of students / employees and unemployment rate.
 Hmm .... more on this later.